22. NAVAL INTERCEPTION AND COMBAT

 A. Patrolling naval forces may only counter-intercept in the hex in which the intercepting enemy naval forces intercepted the original naval activity.

-22.163 SEQUENCE OF INTERCEPTION AND COUNTER-INTERCEPTION ATTEMPTS: Where both players are intercepting and counter-intercepting naval forces, this sequence is followed:
+22.164 SEQUENCE OF INTERCEPTION AND COUNTER-INTERCEPTION ATTEMPTS: Where both players are intercepting and counter-intercepting naval forces, this sequence is followed:

-A. INTERCEPTIONS: The defender announces all naval interception attempts (EXCEPTIONS: Interceptions of patrols - 21.416; interceptions of returning naval units - 22.18), then makes his naval interception dice rolls.
+A. INTERCEPTIONS: The defender announces all naval interception attempts (EXCEPTIONS: Interceptions of patrols, which may occur while a patrol is en route to its patrol hex - 21.416; interceptions of returning naval units, which occur once the activity is completed - 22.18), then makes naval interception dice rolls for each interception.

 All good things must come to an end.
 The moving player may conduct naval activities and counter-intercept; the defender may intercept the moving player’s naval activities and (in rare cases) counter-counter-intercept the moving player’s counter-interceptions.
 Counter-counter-counter interceptions are prohibited, both because they almost never arise and because the word is too hard to say.